-The beauty flows through you… you dark skin glows….your face is eager to see ahead…you remind me of my husband who built this hut… He was a dreamer, he liked to look off, in the distance, just thinking… It was a lot of work to get him to build this hut.
+The life flows through you… your dark skin glows….your face is eager to see ahead…you remind me of my husband who built this hut… He was a dreamer, he liked to look off, in the distance, just thinking… It was a lot of work to get him to build this hut.
 So much talking and reminding.

 I am looking for the endless waters